TriKro/rsb-content/part2-the_index/what-are-you-trying-to-learn.md

 * Is our solution good enough?

-If we can identify the right question, there is a corresponding method or methods listed in this book to help answer that question.
+If we can identify the right question, there is a corresponding method or methods in this book to help answer that question.

-If we attempt to execute a method without first identifying the right question to ask, the results of that experiment are typically very difficult, if not impossible, to interpret correctly.
+If we attempt to execute a method without first identifying the right question, the results of that experiment are typically very difficult, if not impossible, to correctly interpret.

 For example, let’s say we’re selling a new type of shoe that cures plantar fasciitis.
 We put up a landing page test \(a type of smoke test\) with our value proposition and a “buy now” button.
-Then we put $1000 into Google AdWords for “shoes” to drive traffic and sit back to wait for the money to start rolling in …
+Then we put $1000 into Google AdWords for “shoes” to drive traffic and wait for the money to start rolling in.

 ![](/assets/illustration - smoke test - cures plantar fasciitis.png)

-... and our conversion rate is 0 percent.
+Later, it turns out that our conversion rate is 0 percent.

 Should we give up?
-That’s what the landing page test says.
-There is insufficient demand for this product.
+The landing page test says that there is insufficient demand for this product.

-“But what is plantar fasciitis???”
+“But what is plantar fasciitis?”

 Exactly.
 All those people coming to our site are asking the same thing.